ohelra/w3w-qa-assignment/README.md

     language
 -   Tests follow design pattern of Page Object Model (POM)

+### Tech test:
+1. Create a branch
+2. Add your tests
+3. Create a Pull request and add a comment stating it is ready to review once ready.

 ### Pre-requisites

 -   Install node.js, npm and git in your machine.